10 Things to do in Celle | Germany’s City of Half-Timbered Houses

 AltstadtTimber-frame maze, boutiques, barsYou’re standing in it

-SchlossvorstadtFrench Garden + Bauhaus loop5 min walk
+SchlossvorstadtFrench Garden and Bauhaus loop5 min walk

 WestercelleRiverscape beer gardens, canoe launch8 min by bike